factorial-io/multibasebox/readme.md

 ## How it works

-Multibasebox will provision a vagrant based virtual machine and install haproxy, docker, docker-compose and a custom python-based script to rewrite the haproxy configuration on request.
+Multibasebox will provision a vagrant based virtual machine and install docker and docker-compose.

+For serving the different containers a separate docker-container named [haproxy-config](https://github.com/factorial-io/haproxy-config) will be pulled and started.

 haproxy is listening on port 80 of the virtual machine and will forward all requests to a specific docker-image running inside the vm.
 It uses the hostname to distinguish the containers.